tradir/codingtest/README.md

 * Code Quality (35%)
 * UI/UX Design (15%)

-*Additional features can be added if the tester wishes to display more than the required functionalities
+* Additional features can be added if the tester wishes to display more than the required functionalities

-### ** Do not create a pull request, create a new repository and send the link through email to submit **
+🎈🤖&nbsp; Feel free to contact us anytime if you have additional questions regarding the project &nbsp; 💌🎉

-### ** 과제 제출 시 개인 github에 repository를 생성하시고 메일로 링크 보내주시면 됩니다 **
+### Do not create a pull request, create a new repository and send the link through email to submit